What makes directing the design of a website different than the creation of other digital or branding material is the collaboration with developers.

 HBS HEALTH INDUSTRY ALUMNI CONFERENCE

-Here I adhered to a template, already developed and fully operating.
-I simply provided images to fit their mold, in line with the look and feel I created for the conference.
+Here I adhered to a template, already developed and fully operational.
+I simply provided images to fit their mold.
+On the website end, I interacted with only one production artist.
+I applied the look and feel that I established for the conference and submitted it for slicing and dicing.